-• To view power settings, right-click the Power icon , and then, depending on your product, select Power and sleep settings or Power options.
+To view power settings, right-click the Power icon and then select Power and sleep settings.

 Different power icons indicate whether the computer is running on battery or external power.
 Placing the mouse pointer over the icon reveals a message if the battery has reached a low or critical battery level.